Our Future Path! A plan for a better world!

 We need to modify our economic system so that all of us and all our descendants will have the possibility of a good life.
 Along with being sustainable, our new economic system must also be resistant to numerous types of financial problems.
 There will always be natural disasters that will destroy some of what we have built, but good planning can mitigate their impact and allow us to recover faster.
 Our governments must take the responsibility to balance business and personal activities to safeguard and to improve the economic viability and wealth of our communities.

 Our new economic system must also protect our environment.
-All life, including all the plants and the animals that we share this world with, should be allowed the opportunity to live the best lives possible.
-Of course, if there are people who will not help the plants and the animals out of respect for them, then maybe they will at least do it for their own sake and the sake of their decedents.
+All life, including all the plants and the animals with whom we share this world, should be allowed the opportunity to live the best lives possible.
+Of course, if we will not help the plants and the animals out of respect for them, then maybe we will at least do it for our own sake and the sake of our decedents.
 If we destroy our environment and its inhabitants, then we will reduce our supply of clean air and water, our recreational choices, the biological sources for our medical research, and the places of natural beauty and wonder that we should be able to enjoy.

 Change